 Through thoughtful design and conservation, this project will pay tribute to the site’s past while creating a new legacy for generations to come.

-Once home to women studying deaf education at the University of Manchester, the Ellis Llwyd Jones Hall is a key heritage asset that will be sensitively restored and repurposed as part of the new neighbourhood.
+Once home to women studying deaf education at the University of Manchester, the Ellis Llwyd Jones Hall is a key heritage asset that will be sensitively restored and repurposed as a leisure space, as part of the new neighbourhood.
 The redevelopment will respect the building’s original character while integrating it into a modern, thriving community.

 The site also retains an important historical link to the former school for the blind, with its original gateposts standing as a symbol of Trafford’s past.
 These will be preserved within the new public realm, ensuring that history remains a visible and valued part of the future landscape.